Our health care system is in crisis. Without swift action, that crisis could threaten every North Carolina family’s health and finances.

 Unfortunately, too much of these astronomic costs are going to enrich special interests, not buy the best health care.
 The Congressional Budget Office estimates that nationally as much as one third of health care spending is wasted and does not improve outcomes.
 That means that, in 2007, one out of every three dollars that Americans spent on health care, or $730 billion, went to the insurance bureaucracies, drug companies, medical device manufacturers, and providers without improving a single person’s health.
+In North Carolina, one third of health spending amounts to $14.76 billion.

 This report examines three important sources of this unproductive spending.
 We conclude with a package of urgently needed reforms which target those causes, improve quality of care, and rein in this unnecessary spending.
 As part of comprehensive health reform, these policies will enable America to emerge from this crisis with a health system that consumers and businesses can afford and families can depend on.